malcprentice/malcprentice.github.io/Style-UseHedging.md

 * It is impossible that it will happen.

 ## How NOT to qualify

 ### Avoid Weasel Words
 Weasel words means qualifying evidence to hide the fact it is missing.

 Question				| Honest answer 					|Weasel words
 ------------------------|-----------------------------------|---------------
-Who said that?			|I don't know 						|Some people say What is the evidence?	|There isn't any // I didn't look 	|A growing body of evidence says that "Is the evidence strong? |I'm not sure 						|It is obvious that Does anyone disagree 	|I didn't look 						|Critics claim that
+Who said that?			|I don't know 						|Some people say What is the evidence?	|There isn't any, or I didn't look 	|A growing body of evidence says that "Is the evidence strong? |I'm not sure 						|It is obvious that Does anyone disagree 	|I didn't look 						|Critics claim that